 Resident Assistant of the Month OTM: how has the RA made an impact in the month of nomination and fulfilled/gone above their job responsibility?

 Spotlight of the Month OTM: this is a create your own award, so the criteria varies with each nomination.
 Nominate someone you feel has exceeded the call of duty and did something amazing.
 Make sure you title the nomination with a creative name!
+Pro Staff members and central office staff are able to be nominated for this award

 Student of the Month OTM: what organizations and outside activities has the nominee been involved with during the month of nomination?
 What interaction did the nominee have with RHA, individual hall councils, or their floor during the month?
 Please be as extensive as possible.